NaveenKrishnan27/aws-cloud-security-hands-on/14 - IAM Permissions Boundaries/Readme.md

 ## 🧠 Key Learnings
 - Permissions boundaries define the maximum allowed permissions
 - Even if IAM policies grant access, boundaries can restrict it further
-- Effective permissions = IAM policy ∩ permissions boundary
+- Effective permissions = IAM policy and permissions boundary
 - Useful for managing over-permissioning in large environments

 ## 📸 Screenshots